tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 The completed Android sample app in the [sim-card-auth-android repo](https://github.com/tru-ID/sim-card-auth-android) on GitHub.
 The repo includes a README with documentation for running and exploring the code.

-Let's run this step by step ...
+Let's run through this application step by step ...

 ## Before you begin